dimilowe/VCMStore/replit.md

 - `/ideas` - VCM Ideas Hub - Reddit-style feed for startup ideas
 - `/ideas/new` - Submit a new idea
 - `/ideas/[slug]` - Individual idea detail page with comments
+- `/answers` - VCM Answers - Quora-style Q&A for SEO
+- `/answers/new` - Submit a new question
+- `/answers/[slug]` - Individual question page with SEO schema

 ### Authenticated Routes
 - `/dashboard` - User's products and entitlements